Laura Sandt

 Director, Pedestrian and Bicycle Information Center

-Laura Sandt has been with the University of North Carolina (UNC) Highway Safety Research Center since 2004 and is active in a variety of research areas, including the development and evaluation of community-involved health and injury prevention programs and studies focusing on pedestrian and bicycle safety, mobility, and access.
+Dr. Laura Sandt was appointed co-director of the University of North Carolina (UNC) Highway Safety Research Center (HSRC), focused on research strategy and implementation, in November 2023.
+She has been with HSRC since 2004 and is active in a variety of research areas, including the development and evaluation of community-involved health and injury prevention programs and studies focusing on pedestrian and bicycle safety, mobility, and access.